 Tax rates under the UAE-France double taxation treaty

 The following tax rates have been put in place by the UAE-France double taxation agreement:

-In case of taxation of other incomes, the avoidance of double taxation will occur by granting a credit against the tax paid in the other contracting party.
+In the case of taxation of other incomes, the avoidance of double taxation will occur by granting credit against the tax paid by the other contracting party.